 I've spent over week with the new Microsoft Surface Pro 9 for this review and I've previously spent time with all models at Microsoft's London offices.
 This 2-in-1 tablet comes in two specs.
 The Intel Core i5 and i7 and there's also a 5G model that uses the Arm Microsoft SQ3.
 The major difference between the Intel and Arm models is speed and power (Intel), and battery life (SQ3).

 The Surface Pro 9 isn't a huge leap ahead of the previous version, which we covered in our Surface Pro 8 review.
 The Surface Pro 9 impresses; this is a laptop that feels great in the hand, and has a superb screen and some lovely design choices, such as the hidden stylus holder in the keyboard attachment.
 Best of all, especially given the iPad 2022 needs new accessories, this new Surface Pro 9 works with your existing keyboard, stylus and mouse.
+This could well make it one of the best iPad alternatives to buy right now.

 Now, keep reading as I have some detailed impressions of the new Microsoft Surface Pro 9 laptop, which promises to finally compete with Apple's best devices.
 The version I've reviewed here is the lower-spec SQ3 model, which has some specific limitations.
 I have previously tried the Intel Core i5 and i7 models – and to be honest these are better.